TcMenu/IoAbstraction/README.md

-# IoAbstraction Arduino library summary
+# IoAbstraction for Arduino and mbed summary

 This library provides several useful extensions that make programming Arduino for non-trivial tasks simpler.
 There are many different practical and familiar examples packaged with it in the `examples` folder.
 Below I cover each of the main functions briefly with a link to more detailed documentation.